alustinoff/masscan-bootstrap/Readme.md

 #   masscan-bootstrap

-Using this you can beautify your JSON masscan report.
+Using this you can beautify your JSON masscan report and do search in this one.
+You can do search and download result for further actions - fuzzing and etc.

 Fork of [nmap-bootstrap-xsl](https://github.com/honze-net/nmap-bootstrap-xsl)